 Sometimes you’ll find a hidden gem of a place be it a restaurant, coffee shop or, as in this instance, a cemetery.

 Now bear with me, I’m sure many of you will be wondering how a cemetery is a hidden gem.
 But if you think about it there are lots of cemeteries that have become tourist attractions.

 The graves in Abney Park Cemetery are hundreds of years old, they’re huge and pretty impressive.
 It reminded me of La Recoleta cemetery in Buenos Aires which also has huge tombs; some of which I’m sure are as big as flats in London.

 With cemeteries I like to wander about and find the oldest tombstone.
 I like to read how old, or young, the people were.
 I promise it’s not that morbid really.

 Abney Park Cemetery is also a nature reserve which means there’s plenty of overgrown trees and flowers shouting up to say hello to spring.
 For two country bumpkins its the perfect escape from London’s fast cars and traffic.

 In the middle of the cemetery there’s an old church.
 I’m unsure as to whether you can technically call it a church.
-It was built solely for funeral services and therefore didn’t associate itself with any religious denomination.
+The church was built solely for funeral services and therefore didn’t associate itself with any religious denomination.
 It’s a shame it’s no longer safe to walk inside.
 Definitely a building Grand Designs, or something similar, should fix up.

 Next time you’re in Stoke Newington and want a little escapism then visit Abney Park Cemetery for a stroll and forget the face paced and often stressful nature of our capital.